When Francesco Totti made his debut for Roma in 1993, few could have predicted that he’d spend the next 25 years at the club.

-Now the Torino manager, Mihaljovic admitted he fell out with Totti briefly: “I consider him my friend, whilst there was a period in which we did not speak.
+Now Bologna manager for a second time, Mihaljovic admitted he fell out with Totti briefly: “I consider him my friend, whilst there was a period in which we did not speak.

 “It came after he did not come to my farewell game in football.
 I invited him and he did not even answer me.
 To me, respect is important.”

 The Serbian, however, does consider Totti “the greatest Italian footballer of all time”.
 Respect does not come much greater than that.

 Bonacina played only three seasons at Roma.
 The midfielder is much more fondly thought of Atalanta, who he represented for 10 years either side of his spell in the capital.

 In 2010 he was placed in temporary charge of Atalanta following the resignation of Antonio Conte.

 Bonacina became manager of Lazio’s Under-19s in 2018, but left the role at the end of the 2018-19 season.

 A genuine enigma.
 Caniggia spent only one season at Roma before being hit with a 13-month suspension for taking cocaine, and in total appeared for 11 clubs in his career, including River Plate, Boca Juniors, Benfica, Dundee and Rangers.